neverneeth/unclock-3/README.md

 Unclock is a versatile clock that performs various unfunctions.
 It has a world clock, a stopwatch, a timer and an alarm all with a twist ;)

 ### The Problem (that doesn't exist)
-The hegemony of standardized clock system.
-The matrix of SI units and fixed locations and linear shall be overcome.
+The hegemony of the standardized clock system.
+The entrapment of SI units, fixed locations and linear time progression must be overcome.

 ### The Solution (that nobody asked for)
-1. World Clock - Ever wanted time from another place but don't want to pick the place?
+1. World Clock - Ever wanted time from another place but felt too lazy to pick the place?
 We've got you covered.
 You just have to click Add Time.
-We'll pull random locations from around the world and give you the time.
+We'll pull random locations from around the world and give you the time from there.
 2. Stopwatch - A standard stopwatch.
 Except the units aren't standard.
-The time is displayed in handpicked(AI Generated) units of time.
+The time is displayed in handpicked(AI Generated on every restart) units of time.
 3. Timer - Runs just like any other timer.
-Except the real time weather from your locality slows or speeds it down.
+Except the real time weather from your locality slows or speeds it down to match your vibe.
 Rainy weather ensures slower clock speed while hotter weather makes it faster.
 4. Alarm - Plays an alarm sound as loud as possible.
 We've abstracted away the time setting for you.
-It plays when you click the button.
+It plays if and when you click the button.
+No more snooze or buttons.
+Or any other buttons as a matter of fact

 ## Technical Details
 ### Technologies/Components Used